toreyheinz/mongo_sequence/README.md

     gem install mongo_sequence --no-ri --no-rdoc

-If you're _not_ using MongoMapper or Mongoid, you'll have to tell MongoSequence what database to use:
+If you're _not_ using MongoMapper, you'll have to tell MongoSequence what database to use:

 ``` ruby
 MongoSequence.database = Mongo::Connection.new.db('my_app_development')